Kayli/logspub/dev-distributed.md

   - although this might be technically possible, it is far from advisable when not part of a deliberate transition strategy

+## splitting a monolith

+- be clear and precise about why you want to rearchitect a project
+  - better be supported with metrics when possible, and not just fashion or intuition

 ## kubernetes k8s

 - container orchestrator framework